JonathanBowker/pseudonymisation-as-a-service/README.md

 * **Producers of products, services and applications** who should provide adequate information to controllers and processors regarding their use of pseudonymisation techniques and the security and the data protection levels that they provide.

 **We provide practical guidance for data controllers and processors for assessing risk and advise on best practice in the field of pseudonymisation.
-As well as access to expertise and tools for building state-of-the-art pseudonymisation management systems.**
+As well as access to advanced tools and expertise for building state-of-the-art pseudonymisation management systems.**

 # 1. INTRODUCTION